clusterio/clusterio/docs/migrating-from-2.0.0-alpha.13.md

 If you have multiple mod configuration create a mod pack string for each and note them down.

+Double check that you are on a supported version of Node.js by running `node --version`, the version should be v18 or later, if not you will need to update Node.js before continuing.

 ## Migrate installations